National Maple Syrup Day

 The modern era of Canadian maple syrup

 The 20th century obviously saw a rapid change in many areas of production and technology, and maple syrup wasn’t left behind!
 Improvements were made in how it was harvested, produced, and stored.
 Just before the turn of the century, in 1889, the aptly-named evaporator was invented.
-This new method of evaporating off the water in the sap cut the process down to just four hours, allowing for even more maple syrup and maple sugar to be produced.
+This new method of evaporating off the water in the sap cut the process down to just four hours, allowing for even more maple syrup and maple sugar to be produced allowing for a relatively speedy maple syrup harvest season.

 Sugar remained the preferred product until the 1920s, when barrels and containers became more effective at preserving the syrup.
 Even then, it was still only available by the gallon.
-By the 1950s, syrup became available in cans, which made it quickly become a commodity that could be sold in grocery stores, as well as facilitated exportation—making it even more lucrative for producers.
+By the 1950s, maple syrup made in Canada became available in cans, which made it quickly become a commodity that could be sold in grocery stores, as well as facilitated exportation—making it even more lucrative for producers.